Kavengi00/Titanic-Project/README.md

 Modeling
 Evaluation
 # Libraries used
+.
 Numpy
 Pandas
 Seaborn
 Sickit-Learn
-  pip install numpy, pandas, seaborn, sklearn
+matplotlib
+shap
+pickle
+Imbalanced-Learn

 # Business Understanding
 The sinking of the Titanic is one of the most infamous shipwrecks in history.